werpuc/IAOPeptideReader/README.md

 - [x] List uploaded files.
 - [x] Add an example plot based on the uploaded data.
 - [x] Fix ambiguities selectionInputs -- either append new ones with new files or store values, create all input fields (old & new) and restore values.
+- [ ] Remove `colourpicker` dependency (maybe leave only `colourInput` out of it).
+- [ ] Support for uploading multiple files with the same names (differentiate them in backend).
 - [ ] Update package description.
 - [ ] File names validation in multiple file mode.
 - [ ] Columns' names verification for the received files (should contain: `Protein`, `State`, `Start`, `End`).
-- [ ] Make loading elements smoother.
-- [ ] Fiddle with fileInput settings to make it prettier.
 - [ ] Limit maximum number of files possible to upload (accordingly to the selected mode).
-Reject an upload with files going over the limit and display appropriate message (gray out background and show it in a middle of a screen).
 - [ ] Add an option to reset plot settings.
 Ask for confirmation before proceeding.
 - [ ] Allow deletion of uploaded files -- select which ones should be deleted (integrate with upload list?).
 - [ ] Add summary table with coverage and other statistics (detachable, hideable?).
 - [ ] Report generation (embed JS plot, add summary table, create a template).
-- [ ] Fix `scrollable` CSS class to expand nicely when element goes out of bonds.
-- [ ] Fix file preview selectInput width to fit the choices.
-- [ ] Fix glitch where whole (unfiltered by protein/state) data appears on the plot after upload.
-- [ ] Limit files number *before* the upload.

 ### JavaScript
 - [x] Create a simple mock-up plot with customizable elements like: colors, axes labels, title etc.
+- [ ] Create good canvas.
+- [ ] Add canvas scaling to browser's window.
+- [ ] Add separate update trigger for each plot setting.
 - [ ] Develop a final plot version and implement it.
 - [ ] Saving plot to `.svg` file.

 ### Thesis
 - [ ] Describe input files -- meaning of the columns, what values do they contain.

+### Final touches & other
+- [ ] App deployment step-by-step guide.
+- [ ] Make loading elements smoother.
+- [ ] Fix `scrollable` CSS class to expand nicely when element goes out of bonds.
+- [ ] Fix file preview selectInput width to fit the choices.
+- [ ] Fix glitch where whole (unfiltered by protein/state) data appears on the plot after upload.
+- [ ] Fiddle with fileInput settings to make it prettier.